Ransomware Glossary: Understanding Key Terms

 Types of ransomware

-There are three main types of ransomware, varying in severity: scareware, screen lockers, and encrypting ransomware.
+Ransomware comes in three main types, each with different levels of severity: scareware, screen lockers, and encrypting ransomware.
 Scareware involves a strategy of intimidation, with victims receiving pop-up messages claiming that malware has been discovered on their computer, and they need to pay to remove it.
 However, there's usually no real threat.

 Screen lockers, as the name suggests, lock the user out of their computer interface, displaying an official-looking page that claims illegal activity has been detected on the computer and payment is required to unlock it.
 Encrypting ransomware, the most dangerous type, involves sophisticated software that encrypts the victim's files, demanding payment in return for the key to unlock the data.